 As an owner or marketer, your brand is the core of your business's success.
 Your brand's unique selling proposition, USP, is your business bones.
-It’s your business skeleton that makes your brand stand out from the competition.
+Your business skeleton makes your brand stand out from the competition.

 Then you use your skeleton or bones to build your business success.

 It’s well worth the time and effort to identify your business bones.
 Your marketing should share that message.
 However, I’ve found that sometimes, you need an outside view to uncover those answers.

 This story isn’t sweet; it’s as real and true as it gets.
 But unfortunately, it also shows how your business might look without a good skeleton…

 Table of Contents